-Your iPhone says “This accessory may not be supported.” because something went wrong when you tried to plug in an accessory to your iPhone’s Lightning port (charging port).
+Your iPhone says “This accessory may not be supported” because something went wrong when you tried to plug an accessory into your iPhone’s Lightning port.
 A variety of different things could be causing the problem:

 - Your accessory isn’t MFi-certified.